-Specifically the Personal Injury Education Foundation and PIEF RTO Services Limited:

-- Delivered and awarded the following qualifications through its RTO business: - o Diploma of Personal Injury and Disability Insurance Management - Certificate IV in Personal Injury Management Claims Management Return to Work streams - o Certificate IV in Customer Engagement - As at 30 June 2020 there were 37 new enrolments into accredited programs.
+- Specific programs delivered by the Personal Injury Education Foundation and PIEF RTO Services Limited include the delivery of the following award qualifications: - Diploma of Personal Injury and Disability Insurance Management (PIDIM); - o Certificate IV in Personal Injury Management Claims Management (PIM); - o Certificate IV in Personal Injury Management (PIM); and - Certificate IV in Customer Engagement (CE). - As at 30 June 2021 there were 138 new enrolments into accredited programs.
 The table below provides further details: